johnofleek/mdot2usbc_notes/configmdot2.md

 ```

 Install udhcpu
-It's used to get an ip address from a dhcp server.
+Used to get an ip address from a dhcp server.
 ```
 sudo apt-get install udhcpc
 ```